Publications

 Johann Nepomuk Hummel: A Musician’s Life and World

-Second English-language edition, published by Hudobné Centrum, Bratislava: completely revised, with updated information and translations, additional photos and illustrations, and an expanded bibliography and list of works.
+Second English-language edition, and Slovak translation, published by Hudobné Centrum, Bratislava: completely revised, with updated information and translations, additional photos and illustrations, and an expanded bibliography and list of works.

 Bach, Handel and Scarlatti: Reception in Britain, 1750-1850